stepankuzmin/simple/articles/2012-emacs-and-scheme-on-mac.md

-Date: 2012-02-21
+date: 2012-02-21
-Title: Emacs and Scheme on Mac OS X
+title: Emacs and Scheme on Mac OS X
-Slug: emacs-scheme
+slug: emacs-scheme
-Tags: emacs, scheme, mac
+tags: emacs, scheme, mac
-Category: howto
+category: howto
-Abstract: Simple HOWTO for setting up Emacs Scheme environment on Mac OS X
+abstract: Simple HOWTO for setting up Emacs Scheme environment on Mac OS X

 First of all, we need to [download MIT Scheme](http://www.gnu.org/software/mit-scheme/) from official website and install it as usual Mac application.